-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, Applied Products LLC, VitaCBD LLC, an 80% owned entity, Trace Analytics, Inc., a 51% owned entity, all Washington limited liability companies, and SHL Management LLC, a 100% owned entity, a Nevada limited liability company.
+The condensed consolidated financial statements include the accounts of the Company and its subsidiaries, Applied Products LLC (100% owned entity), VitaCBD LLC, an 80% owned entity, Trace Analytics, Inc., a 51% owned entity, all Washington limited liability companies, and Applied Biopharma LLC and SHL Management LLC, both 100% owned Nevada limited liability companies.
 Intercompany transactions and balances have been eliminated in consolidation.
 Management evaluates its investments on an individual basis for purposes of determining whether or not consolidation is appropriate.

 Use of Estimates and Assumptions

-Preparation of the consolidated financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
-Among other things, management estimates include the collectability of its accounts receivable, recoverability of inventory, estimates of fair value of equity investments, assumptions made in determining purchase price allocation, impairment of investments and intangible assets, accruals for potential liabilities, and realization of deferred tax assets.
+Preparation of the condensed consolidated financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
+Among other things, management estimates include the collectability of its accounts receivable, recoverability of inventory, assumptions made in determining impairment of investments and intangible assets, accruals for potential liabilities, and realization of deferred tax assets.
 These estimates generally involve complex issues and require judgments, involve analysis of historical information and the prediction of future trends, and are subject to change from period to period.
 Actual amounts could differ significantly from these estimates.

 The Company’s revenue is principally derived from its subsidiaries, Applied Products LLC, and Trace Analytics.

 The Company expenses advertising costs as incurred.
-Advertising expense for the fiscal periods ended March 31, 2019 and 2018 amounted to $541,873 and $160,295, respectively, and were included in "Sales and marketing expenses" in the Consolidated Statements of Operations.
+Advertising expense for the six-month periods ended September 30, 2019 and 2018 amounted to $32,446 and $34,522, respectively, and were included in “Sales and marketing expenses” in the Consolidated Statements of Operations.